Confrontation at Borehamwood Vigil for Israeli Hostages

 Jews, we must remember that The Torah teaches: ‘Justice, justice, you shall pursue’ (Deuteronomy 16:20).

 Several times, over the years, I have been told that it is naivety (a misinterpretation of my autistic traits), that makes me see that many elements of Israeli Zionism are wrong.
-I have even had a local Borehamwood Jewish woman express her concern that my being on the spectrum makes me vulnerable to being radicalized.
+I have even had a local Borehamwood Jewish woman express her concern that my being on the autistic spectrum makes me vulnerable to being radicalized.

-I argue that my autism means that I am analytical and mostly free of groupthink.
 I think individually but not alone.
 Many Jews share my thoughts and have done so, many years before I realized.
 Solitary in nature, I came to many of my beliefs in isolation from like-minded people.

-When people say “Educate yourself”, they tend to mean – form the same beliefs as them.
-Beliefs that even if they are fully versed in data, they have likely not questioned or have limited critical understanding of, but because of their social status (real or perceived), they believe to be the only valid views and dismiss views that do not reflect their polarized narratives.
+Beliefs that even if they are have full data of, they have likely not questioned or have limited critical understanding of, but because of their social status (real or perceived), they believe to be the only valid views and dismiss views that do not reflect their polarized narratives.

 I find this especially true of much of the Jewish community, the unthinking middle class, and, of course, The Woke!